WestDRI/autumnschool22/content/r-menu.md

 ---

-{{<a "https://www.r-project.org" "R">}} is a free and open-source programming language for statistical computing, modelling, and graphics.
-One of the appeals of the language is the large collection of packages users have built, particularly in the fields of statistics, biology, bioinformatics, data mining, data analysis, and linguistics.
+{{<a "https://www.r-project.org" "R">}} is a free and open-source programming language for statistical computing, modelling, and graphics, with an unbeatable collection of statistical packages.
+It is extremely popular in some academic fields such as statistics, biology, bioinformatics, data mining, data analysis, and linguistics.

-This introductory course does not assume any prior knowledge.
-It is aimed at setting the foundations on which more advanced courses will build later in the year.
+This introductory course does not assume any prior knowledge: it is aimed at setting the foundations on which more advanced courses will build later in the year.

 **Instructor**: Marie-Helene Burle (SFU)